psychemedia/storytelling-notes/three-heads-well.md

 Remember the words you and I spoke,
 Down in the meadow by the World's End Well."

-But the girl didn't like to, till her stepmother said: "Lift it up this instant, you hussy !
+But the girl didn't like to, till her stepmother said: "Lift it up this instant, you hussy!
 Girls must keep their promises!"

 So at last she lifted the frog up on to her lap, and it lay there for a time, till at last it said :